lvdmaaten/lvdmaaten.github.io/software/index.md

 ## PHYRE

-PHYRE is a benchmark for physical reasoning that contains a set of simple classical mechanics puzzles in a 2D enviroment.
+PHYRE is a benchmark for physical reasoning that contains a set of simple classical mechanics puzzles in a 2D environment.
 The benchmark is designed to encourage development of sample-efficient learning algorithms that generalize well across puzzles.
 PHYRE was developed by Anton Bakhtin, Justin Johnson, Laura Gustafson, Ross Girshick, and me.
 [PHYRE has its own website.](https://phyre.ai/)

 ---